kimmlee/dataeng_interview_exercise1/README.md

 # Interview Question

-This repository is for the Data Eng-Sandpit interview.
+This repository is an exercise for the Data Eng-Sandpit interview about API and DB.

 ## Structure